gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-LAYERS.md

 ## Overview

 This codebase implements a strict **Layered Architecture** pattern with clear separation of concerns across four distinct layers.
-Each layer has specific responsibilities and dependencies, following the Dependency Inversion Principle.
+Each layer has specific responsibilities and dependencies, following the Dependency Inversion Principle with symbol-based interface injection.

 ## Layer Structure